 hotp

-HOTP directive for HMAC-based One-Time Password authentication
+HOTP action for HMAC-based One-Time Password authentication

 hotp